What is the Workforce Housing Pilot Program?

 - 3rd Tier*: Persons engaged in public safety professions (e.g. police officers, firefighters, etc.) and employed by the City of Menlo Park or the Menlo Park Fire Protection District; and

 - 4th Tier*: Persons employed by public interest non-profit organizations (including nonprofit schools and district schools) located in the cities of Menlo Park or East Palo Alto.

-* At this time, only Tier 1 applicants are invited to submit applications.
-If all 3 available apartments are not filled by 1st Tier applicants, 2nd Tier, 3rd Tier, and 4th Tier applicants will be invited to apply.
+* At this time, only Tier 1 and Tier 2 applicants are invited to submit applications.
+If all 6 available apartments are not filled by 1st Tier and 2nd 2nd Tier applicants, 3rd Tier, and 4th Tier applicants will be invited to apply.